 Though there were sections of animal trail or bracken fern, or even a 200 yd. long meadow, there were several obstacles, and plenty of wait-a-minute vines (as we used to refer to them in the Army).
 East Leonard Canyon was slow going.
 It took me 1h 50m — including photos and puzzle solving — to cover 1¾ miles.
 With the high pre-storm humidity, I was soaked in sweat. 😅

-There were also two major obstacles, near the beginning of East Leonard Canyon: The first, a tangle brush and deadfall that stretched across the narrow canyon bottom.
+There were also two major obstacles, near the beginning of East Leonard Canyon: The first, a tangle of brush and deadfall that stretched across the narrow canyon bottom.
 It was steep, so I didn’t relish climbing up and side-sloping.
 After a few minutes of puzzling out routes, I managed to work my way between the brush pile and the right hand wall.
 Not 100 yds. past that was the second obstacle.

 I figured East Leonard Canyon would start to flatten out, and be less brush-choked, but after 2⅔ total miles, I decided to bail up to FR 9715Q.
 It was still steep, but using roots and solid looking rocks for steps / foot brakes helped.